alexandrehoffmann/LightFEM/README.md

 The following code shows how to discretize the PDE and how to solve it with a Newmark scheme.
 We used a mass lumping technique to ensure the mass matrix is diagonal.
 More specifically, the mass matrix is computed using a specific quadrature that ensures the orthogonality of the basis functions.
 In this specific example, we use Eigen to handle the linear alegbra.
-However, we show in the test repository that similar results can be achieved with otrher linear algebra libraries such as the GLS.
+However, we show in the test repository that similar results can be achieved with otrher linear algebra libraries such as the GSL.

 ```C++
 #include <eigen3/Eigen/Core>